By Lisa Morgan

 This spectacular show was produced by Desert Institute at Joshua Tree National Park Association, a private, non-profit Cooperating Association working in partnership with Joshua Tree National Park to help in its achievement of programming goals in education, interpretation, scientific and historic research and activities.
 They are coordinating very closely with their partners at Joshua Tree National Park on this series.
 The events are of course permitted and monitored.
 “A great deal of preparation went into the planning and execution of the concerts, and we at JTNPA greatly appreciate the musicians, support teams, and staff who have worked so closely and seamlessly together to make the shows a reality,” shared Jacqueline Guevara, the organization’s Executive Director.

 The show that followed on Saturday at Pappy & Harriet’s, now under new ownership, felt like a homecoming to me and many of the attendees.
 It felt the same to the bands.
-“The new owners of Pappy & Harriet’s, Lisa, JB, and Brandon, made it extremely easy, and were especially accommodating,” said Catching.
+“The new owners of Pappy & Harriet’s, Lisa and JB, made it extremely easy, and were especially accommodating,” said Catching.
 “The crowd couldn’t have been cooler.
 Almost everyone from the benefit also attended Pappy & Harriet’s.
 It was fantastic to see everyone’s smiling faces, to see people dancing and laughing.
 It is the greatest feeling in the world.
 The appreciation level between bands and attendees was definitely huge, and mutual!”